 The food industry benefits greatly from IoT monitoring.
 The criteria for keeping fresh and frozen foods are strict.
 Not only must food handling and temperatures always follow food safety regulations, but governments also require documentation of such.

-By installing IoT sensors in supermarkets, restaurant freezers, or slaughterhouses, the temperature and humidity are measured every 30 seconds, and reports are stored every second minute.
-Irregularities immediately appear in the app.
-Some of the foremost advantages are lowered energy consumption and less food waste.
+Installing IoT sensors in supermarkets, restaurant freezers, or slaughterhouses allows the system to measure temperature and humidity every 30 seconds and store reports every second minute.
+The app immediately displays any irregularities.
+Key advantages include lowered energy consumption and reduced food waste.

 IoT sensors in healthcare